mareklangiewicz/MyIntentSample/README.md

-# My Blocks Sample
+# My Intent Sample

-This is a really simple android application showing usage of [My Blocks](https://github.com/langara/MyBlocks) library.
+This is a really simple android application written in Kotlin, showing usage of [My Intent](https://github.com/langara/MyIntent) library.
+(for older Java version see: [My Blocks Sample](https://github.com/langara/MyBlocksSample))

 It shows how using `MyActivity` and `MyFragment` base classes can reduce boilerplate code.

-The `MyBlocks` library gives you pretty versatile outer layout and material look and behavior ready to use, so you only have to provide the content for your fragment classes.
+The `MyIntent` library gives you pretty versatile outer layout and material look and behavior ready to use, so you only have to provide the content for your fragment classes.
 It supports min sdk: 16

 ##### It uses two navigation panels: